Nyandwi/nyandwi/README.md

 ### Hi there 👋

 My name is Jean de Dieu Nyandwi.
 I am broadly interested in Machine Learning and Computer Vision.
-I am currently teaching Deep Learning with TensorFlow at The Python Academy.
+I am currently teaching Deep Learning with TensorFlow at The Python Academy,

 <!--
 ### Professional Certifications